 – ‘Cat Got Your Tongue’ by Fujiya and Miyagi

 – ‘Has the cat got your tongue?’ meaning to be speechless or unable to speak.
-(Meaning ‘Why can’t you say anything?’)
+(In other words: ‘Why won’t you say anything?’)

 ‘Cry Me a River’ by Justin Timberlake